Monday, February 14, 2011

 For example, in the figure above the solutions are CuSO4 and ZnSO4.
 Each solution has a corresponding metal strip in it, and a salt bridge or porous disk connecting the two solutions and allowing SO42− ions to flow freely between the copper and zinc solutions.
 In order to calculate the standard potential one looks up copper and zinc's half reactions and finds:

-Cu2+ + 2 e
+- Cu2+ + 2 e−

-is in equilibrium with Cu: E0 = +0.34 V
+Cu: E0 = +0.34 V - Zn2+ + 2 e−

-is in equilibrium with Zn: E0 = −0.76 V
+Zn: E0 = −0.76 V

 Thus the overall reaction is:

-Cu2+ + Zn is in equilibrium with Cu + Zn2+
+- Cu2+ + Zn Cu + Zn2+

 The standard potential for the reaction is then +0.34 V − (−0.76 V) = 1.10 V. The polarity of the cell is determined as follows.
 Zinc metal is more strongly reducing than copper metal as shown by the fact that the standard (reduction) potential for zinc is more negative than that of copper.
 Thus, zinc metal will lose electrons to copper ions and develop a positive electrical charge.
 The equilibrium constant, K, for the cell is given by